design-automation-edu/urban-prototyping-2018/abraham/TETRIS.md

 ![Iteration 1](./imgs/b3.png)

 The first massing shows a dynamic urban fabric with good analysis results.
-Percentage of good buildings is more than 93%.
+Under default analysis threshold, the percentage of good buildings is more than 93% which is better than the final outcome of POLYGON.

 ![Zonings](./imgs/b4.png)